evrythng/evrythng-connected-app/README.md

-# EVRYTHNG Sample Web App
+# EVRYTHNG Sample Web App for Connected Products

 This project is a sample mobile web app that interacts with connected products using the [EVRYTHNG API](https://developers.evrythng.com/) as well as the [THNGHUB](https://developers.evrythng.com/docs/thng-hub) local gateway.
 It was built with Web Components + Polymer + Material Design.